 Extension of Stay for International Students in F-1 Visa Classification

-- The time during which you are pursuing a full course of study and making normal progress toward completing that program, plus
+- The time during which you are pursuing a full course of study and making normal progress toward completing that program

-- The time you may be working in authorized "practical training" after you complete studies (if you qualify and are so authorized), plus
+- The time you may be working in authorized "practical training" after you complete your studies (if you qualify and are so authorized)

 You were granted "duration of status" upon arrival at a U.S. port-of-entry.
-This was designated on your I-20 and I-94 by the letters "D/S".
+This was designated on your Form I-20 and Form I-94 by the letters "D/S".

 Limitations on Duration of Status

-The "completion of studies" date in Item #5 on your most recent SEVIS Form I-20 is the date by which you are expected to complete the requirements for your current program.
-If you are unable to do so by that date, consult with the OISS staff at least 30 days before reaching the I-20 completion date.
+The "program end date" on your most recent Form I-20 is the date by which you are expected to complete the requirements for your current program.
+If you are unable to do so by that date, consult with the OISS staff at least 30 days before reaching your Form I-20's completion date.
 If you are eligible for an extension of your time limit, the OISS staff will assist you in complying with extension requirements.

 You may apply for an extension if:

-- You expect to exceed the time limitation indicated on the "expected completion of studies date" in Item #5 on your I-20, and
+- You expect to exceed the time limitation indicated in the "program end date" on your Form I-20, and

 - You have continuously maintained lawful F-1 status, and

-- The delay in completing program requirements has been caused by compelling academic reasons (such as changes of major field or research topics, or unexpected research problems), or compelling and documented medical reasons.
+- The delay in completing program requirements has been caused by compelling academic reasons, or compelling and documented medical reasons.
 Delays in completing program requirements which are caused by academic probation or suspension are not acceptable reasons for extension of a program of study.

-If your completion of studies date has expired or if you do not meet the eligibility requirements to apply for program extension, you may need to apply for "reinstatement" to lawful F-1 status.
+If your program end date has expired or if you do not meet the eligibility requirements to apply for program extension, you may need to apply for "reinstatement" to lawful F-1 status.
 In this case, immediate consultation with the OISS staff is necessary.

-You must apply for an extension within the 30-day period before the completion date on your I-20.
-Contact the OISS at least 30 days before your I-20 completion date to give us sufficient time to prepare your application.
-Do not allow your I-20 to expire!
+You must apply for an extension within the 30-day period before the completion date on your Form I-20.
+Please contact the OISS for support.
+Do NOT allow your Form I-20 to expire.
 There are serious implications for this violation.

 Submit the following to the OISS: